 Responsiveness: If you check your site often, you can respond quickly to comments, fix problems, and make sure your content is always up-to-date.

-Efficiency: Being able to manage your site on the go can save you time and help you get more done, since you can work on it when you have free time or while you’re traveling.
+Efficiency: Being able to manage your site on the go can save you time and help you get more done since you can work on it when you have free time or while you’re traveling.

 Now that we’ve talked about the benefits, let’s look at some of the tools and methods you can use to manage your WordPress site on the go.

-Help for Mobile Apps for WordPress
+Help with Mobile Apps for WordPress

 Using a mobile app is one of the easiest ways to manage your WordPress site on the go.
 The official WordPress app is one of several apps for both iOS and Android that let you use WordPress.